-How We Use 3D Printing in Orthodontics for Accurate Outcomes
+How Putnam Orthodontics Uses 3D Printing in Orthodontics for Accurate Outcomes

 With the introduction of 3D printing technology into the realm of orthodontics, manual orthodontic procedures have become much faster, more efficient and relatively accurate.
 Evolving technology and integration of digital dentistry in our private practice has enabled us to revolutionize our orthodontic treatment from a standard two-dimensional technique to an individualized 3D approach.
 This innovative technology allows us to concentrate on providing patients with a comfortable dental experience while creating a perfect and healthy smile that ensures ideal facial balance.
 Furthermore, this cutting-edge innovation has dramatically reduced delivery times without compromising on either efficiency or accuracy of outcomes.